 - Room-specific heating.

-- Areas (such as Christchurch) where there are severe air pollution problems.
+- Areas where there are severe air pollution problems.

 - A good money saving option for people who are currently heating a lot with electric heaters.